sehmaschine/django-grappelli/docs/troubleshooting.rst

 * Tell us what you did in order to solve the problem.
 * Tell us what version of |grappelli| you are using.
 * Tell us what version of Django you are using.
-* Please do NOT add tickets if you´re having problems with serving static/media-files (because this is not related to |grappelli|).
+* Please do NOT add tickets if you're having problems with serving static/media files (because this is not related to |grappelli|).
 * Please do NOT add tickets referring to Djangos trunk version.
 * At best: add a patch.